ICU Medical: Products

+ICU Medical's Neutron device aims to reduce catheter occlusion caused by external factors such as connecting and disconnecting a luer, or patient vascular pressure changes caused by coughing, sneezing, crying or vomiting.
+In clinical use, Neutron is suggested to reduce the incidence of catheter occlusion by 50%.

 In 2015, ICU Medical acquired Excelsior Medical Corporation, a manufacturer of healthcare devices used to disinfect and protect access into a patient's bloodstream.
 Acquired products included the SwabCap and SwabFlush, as well as pre-filled saline and heparin flush syringes.
 The total purchase price for Excelsior was $59.5 million, however ICU immediately sold the operating assets of SwabFlush and pre-filled syringe businesses to Medline Industries, Inc. for $27 million.